 Here’s everything you should know before you apply to Columbia University

 Columbia is an Ivy League university in the heart of New York City.
 Founded in 1754 by royal charter of King George II, Columbia is the oldest university in New York, and the fifth oldest in the United States.
 As old as it is, Columbia offers a college experience in one of the liveliest and most dynamic cities in the world, so that you learn from your peers and professors as well as from the eclectic and diverse people of New York.
 It’s one of the most competitive schools in the nation, and has a ton to offer.
 Keep reading to learn everything you need to know about Columbia!

 What is Columbia’s Acceptance Rate?

-42, 569 students applied to Columbia College and Columbia Engineering’s Class of 2023, 4,461 of which in the Early Decision round.
+42,569 students who applied to Columbia College and Columbia Engineering’s Class of 2023.
+4,461 of which applied in the Early Decision round.
 Ultimately, 2,247 or 5.28% of students were admitted.
 The early decision acceptance rate, on the other hand, was much higher, at 18.7%.
 Of the admitted students, 1,406 enrolled and started in the fall of 2019.